openvswitch/ovs/CONTRIBUTING.md

 If you are using GitHub, then you may utilize the travis-ci.org CI build system by linking your GitHub repository to it.
 This will run some of the above tests automatically when you push changes to your repository.
-See the "Continuous Integration with Travis-CI" in the [INSTALL.md] file for details on how to set it up.
+See the "Continuous Integration with Travis-CI" in the [INSTALL.rst] file for details on how to set it up.

 Email Subject